OlivierB29/mobilecms/README.md

 - Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build
-Run `ng build --prod --build-optimizer` to build the project.
+Run `npm run dist` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 Demo build for github pages : `ng build --env=demo --base-href /mobilecms-demo/ --aot --build-optimizer`